libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

 title: What's new in libvips 8.14
 ---

-libvips 8.14 is almost done, so here's a summary of what's new.
+libvips 8.14 is now done, so here's a summary of what's new.
 Check the [ChangeLog](https://github.com/libvips/libvips/blob/master/ChangeLog) if you need more details.

-The headline features are the final switch to meson build system, a new thread pool and thread recycling system, some useful speedups to `dzsave` and TIFF load, and the usual small improvements to image format support.
+The headline features are the final switch to meson build system, a new thread pool and thread recycling system, some useful speedups to `dzsave`, `arrayjoin` and TIFF load, and the usual small improvements to image format support.
 Details below!

 We need to thank aksdb, dloebl, ewelot, tlsa, remicollet, DarthSim, ejoebstl, lovell, shado23, kleisauke, and others for their great work on